Hearing loss can lead to communication breakdown and result in frustration and isolation.

 Our service is independent.
-We don’t sell or fit hearing aids, but we can give you independent advice about using hearing aids and other listening devices.
+We don’t sell or fit hearing aids, but give independent advice about using hearing aids and other listening devices.

 Call 0800 008 011 to book your free appointment with a qualified hearing therapist.
 Or complete our online referral form.

 Read: Pitfalls to self-isolation when you cannot hear

 Read: Consumer magazine investigative article on buying hearing aids and obtaining advice on living with hearing loss from Life Unlimited hearing therapists.

 Ida Telecare in Denmark offers people with hearing loss easy-to-use tools and resources to help them prepare for appointments and successfully manage daily communication.